Aurfi/orbital-minigame/README.md

 - Autopilot: `src/core/Autopilot.ts` parses simple commands and drives the engine through a tiny scheduler.
 - Data: `src/data/` for assets like space facts.

-Refactor plan
-- We are gradually extracting systems from `GameEngine.ts` to improve maintainability.
-The fact bubbles overlay has been moved to `src/ui/FactBubbles.ts`.
-Next candidates: input handling, sound/sfx bridge, and staging visuals.

 ## Contributing
 - Use Docker workflows for dev/test/lint.
 - Format and lint: `docker-compose run --rm game-dev npm run format && npm run lint`.